 Their body plumage is all black except for their abdomen and tail tips which are white, their bills are long, curved, and yellow with a medium-sized casque on top.

-One characteristic feature of the Africa Pied Hornbill is its flight pattern, as it flies in smooth wavy motions.
+One characteristic feature of the African pied Hornbill is its flight pattern, as it flies in smooth wavy motions.

 These birds are omnivores with their diet consisting of fruits and insects and are particularly interested in oil palms.